simple-framework/simple_framework_website/docs/htcondor_pool_tutorial.md

 ## Execute the Framework
 Now that we have a compilable site level configuration file and have initialized Puppet and the SIMPLE Framework on all of the nodes, we can execute the framework to setup our HTCondor Cluster.
+1. On the CM node, let's ensure that all the machines are in pre_deploy stage.
+To do so run the command below:
+    ```shell script
+    bolt task run simple_grid::check_stage augmented_site_level_config_file=/etc/simple_grid/site_config/augmented_site_level_config_file.yaml site_infrastructure_key=site_infrastructure expected_stage=pre_deploy -t localhost
+    ```
+    and observe the outliers field in the output.
+If the outliers field is empty, that means all machines are in pre_deploy stage and we can proceed to execute the stage.
+For instance:
+    ```shell script
+        {
+            "expected_stage": "deploy",
+            "outliers": [

+            ]
+        }
+     ```
+    Otherwise, the outliers field will enlist the FQDN and stage of the machines that are not in pre_deploy stage yet.
+    In that case, please verify that you have signed puppet certificates for all LC hosts.
+Try running ```puppet agent -t``` on the LC hosts that are outliers and [share any errors](../help) with us.
 1. On the CM node, to execute the pre_deploy stage of the framework, run
     ```shell script
     puppet agent -t